-- 15. failure to maintain the Company's days sales outstanding and/or bad debt expense levels; - 16. decrease in credit ratings by Standard & Poor's and/or Moody's; - 17. failure to develop or acquire licenses for new or improved technologies, or if customers use new technologies to perform their own tests; - 18. inability to commercialize newly licensed tests or technologies or to obtain appropriate coverage or reimbursement for such tests, which could result in impairment in the value of certain capitalized licensing costs; - 19. inability to obtain and maintain adequate patent and other proprietary rights for protection of the Company's products and services and to successfully enforce the Company's proprietary rights; - 20. the scope, validity and enforceability of patents and other proprietary rights held by third parties which might have an impact on the Company's ability to develop, perform, or market the Company's tests or operate its business; - 21. failure in the Company's information technology systems resulting in an increase in testing turnaround time or billing processes or the failure to meet future regulatory or customer information technology and connectivity requirements; - 22. failure of the Company's financial information systems resulting in failure to meet required financial reporting deadlines; - 23. failure of the Company's disaster recovery plans to provide adequate protection against the interruption of business and/or to permit the recovery of business operations; - 24. business interruption or other impact on the business due to adverse weather (including hurricanes), fires and/or other natural disasters and terrorism or other criminal acts: - 25. liabilities that result from the inability to comply with corporate governance requirements; and - 26. significant deterioration in the economy could negatively impact the Company's testing volumes, cash collections and the availability of credit for general liquidity or other financing needs.
+- 15. failure to maintain the Company's days sales outstanding and/or bad debt expense levels; - 16. decrease in the Company's credit ratings by Standard & Poor's and/or Moody's; - 17. failure to develop or acquire licenses for new or improved technologies, or if customers use new technologies to perform their own tests; - 18. inability to commercialize newly licensed tests or technologies or to obtain appropriate coverage or reimbursement for such tests, which could result in impairment in the value of certain capitalized licensing costs; - 19. changes in government regulations or policies affecting the approval, availability of, and the selling and marketing of diagnostic tests; - 20. inability to obtain and maintain adequate patent and other proprietary rights for protection of the Company's products and services and to successfully enforce the Company's proprietary rights; - 21. the scope, validity and enforceability of patents and other proprietary rights held by third parties which might have an impact on the Company's ability to develop, perform, or market the Company's tests or operate its business; - 22. failure in the Company's information technology systems resulting in an increase in testing turnaround time or billing processes or the failure to meet future regulatory or customer information technology and connectivity requirements; - 23. failure of the Company's financial information systems resulting in failure to meet required financial reporting deadlines; - 24. failure of the Company's disaster recovery plans to provide adequate protection against the interruption of business and/or to permit the recovery of business operations; - 25. business interruption or other impact on the business due to adverse weather (including hurricanes), fires and/or other natural disasters and terrorism or other criminal acts; - 26. liabilities that result from the inability to comply with corporate governance requirements; and - 27. significant deterioration in the economy or financial markets could negatively impact the Company's testing volumes, cash collections and the availability of credit for general liquidity or other financing needs.